inexio/thola/README.md

 You can run our test located in the `test` directory with the `go test` command if you have Docker and Docker Compose installed.

 If you want to add your own devices  to the tests you can put your SNMP recordings in the `testdata/devices` folder.
-After that you just need to run the script located in `create_testdata` to create the expectation files and your devices were added to the testsuite!
+After that you just need to run the script located in `create_testdata` to create the expectation files and your devices are included in the testsuite!

 ## Contribution